Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 #### Roleplaying Arabelle

-Characters who act quickly can save [[5.
-Mechanics/Bestiary/Npc/Arabelle (COS).md\|Arabelle]] before she drowns.
+Characters who act quickly can save [[4.
+World Almanac/NPCs/Arabelle (COS).md\|Arabelle]] before she drowns.
 A character on the shore must succeed on a DC 15 Strength ([[/5.
 Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check to reach her in time.
 The DC is 10 for characters who took a rowboat out onto the lake.

-[[5.
-Mechanics/Bestiary/Npc/Arabelle (COS).md\|Arabelle]] has alabaster-white skin and raven-black hair.
+[[4.
+World Almanac/NPCs/Arabelle (COS).md\|Arabelle]] has alabaster-white skin and raven-black hair.
 If rescued, she demands to be returned to her family's camp outside Vallaki (chapter 5, area N9).
-She is certain that her father, [[5.
-Mechanics/Bestiary/Npc/Luvash (COS).md\|Luvash]], will give the characters a reward for doing so.
+She is certain that her father, [[4.
+World Almanac/NPCs/Luvash (COS).md\|Luvash]], will give the characters a reward for doing so.

-A descendant of [[5.
-Mechanics/Bestiary/Npc/Madam Eva (COS).md\|Madam Eva]] with the blood of Barovian royalty in her veins, [[5.
-Mechanics/Bestiary/Npc/Arabelle (COS).md\|Arabelle]] is unaware of her connection to Strahd.
+A descendant of [[4.
+World Almanac/NPCs/Madam Eva (COS).md\|Madam Eva]] with the blood of Barovian royalty in her veins, [[4.
+World Almanac/NPCs/Arabelle (COS).md\|Arabelle]] is unaware of her connection to Strahd.
 She acts more like an adult than a child.
 Despite her recent misadventure, she believes that a great destiny awaits her.

 ### M. Mad Mage of Mount Baratok